danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 # ``TagKit``

-TagKit makes it easy to use tags and slugify strings in Swift and SwiftUI.
+TagKit makes it easy to use tags and slugified strings in Swift and SwiftUI.